 5. Choose your software

 Before you pay for any software programs, make sure they offer the Health Insurance Portability and Accountability Act (HIPAA) features.
 The software provider should sign a business associate agreement (BAA), which is required to protect you against HIPAA violations should patient information be compromised on their end.

 There are a lot of video conferencing platforms that are specifically for healthcare, like Doxy.me, VSee, and Updox.
-While Zoom may be best known for its enterprise platform, it does offer a HIPAA-compliant product, Zoom for Healthcare.
-You could also use Cisco Webex as it is also HIPAA-compliant.
+While Zoom may be best known for its enterprise platform, it does offer a HIPAA-friendly product, Zoom for Healthcare.
+You could also use Cisco Webex as it is also HIPAA-friendly.
 The idea is to choose something that’s easy for both you and your patients.

 Pick something that will help you with processes like patient intake, informed consent, collecting payment, and scheduling.
-Jotform offers HIPAA-compliant forms with customizable templates and payment gateway integrations.
+Jotform offers HIPAA-friendly forms with customizable templates and payment gateway integrations.

 For example, before you have a virtual visit with a patient, you can send them a link to an informed consent form to fill out so that they’re aware of their privacy rights.
 With Jotform, you can embed an electronic signature widget, which lets your patient sign the form.
 They can then send it back to you before the appointment so you have it on file.